List of UK top-ten singles in 1962: Multiple entries

 Ninety-two singles charted in the top 10 in 1962, with eighty-six singles reaching their peak this year.
 "When My Little Girl is Smiling" was recorded by Craig Douglas and Jimmy Justice and both versions reached the top 10.

 Twenty-three artists scored multiple entries in the top 10 in 1962.
 The Shadows secured the record for most top 10 hits in 1962 with six hit singles, four of which were with Cliff Richard.

 Frank Ifield was one of a number of artists with two top-ten entries, including the number-one single "I Remember You".
 Adam Faith, Bobby Darin, Duane Eddy, Karl Denver and Neil Sedaka were among the other artists who had multiple top 10 entries in 1962.

 Chart debuts

-Twenty-five artists achieved their first top 10 single in 1962, either as a lead or featured artist.
+Twenty-six artists achieved their first top 10 single in 1962, either as a lead or featured artist.
 Bernard Cribbins, Frank Ifield and Jimmy Justice all had one other entry in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.